-The Chief Governance Officer and the Secretary of the Board of Directors are invited and may attend the Committees' meetings.
-The head of the Corporate Bodies Secretariat attends sessions, directly or through assistants.
+The Chief Governance Officer and the Secretary of the Board of Directors are invited and may attend the Committees' meetings, including through assistants.

-Also in consideration of the time dedicated to each task, Committees' work is always performed in a constructive environment based on exchange and dialogue among the respective members, encouraging personal contributions, open discussion and dialectic not only among Board Members but also with heads of the control functions, Divisions, Governance Areas and of the various Structures involved in meetings within their purview.
+Also in consideration of the time dedicated to each task, the Committees' work is always performed in a constructive environment based on exchange and dialogue among the respective members, encouraging personal contributions, open discussion and dialectic not only among Board Members but also with heads of the control functions, Divisions, Governance Areas and of the various Structures involved in meetings within the scope of their responsibility.

-Detailed information regarding each Committee which the Board established on 19 May 2016 for the 2016/2017/2018 financial years, with reference to the composition, duties attributed and activities performed (in addition to details on meetings and the attendance of the related members) is given below.
+Art.
+123bis (2), (d) CLF Detailed information regarding each Committee which the Board established on 7 May 2019 for the 2019/2020/2021 financial years, with reference to the composition, duties attributed and activities performed (in addition to details on meetings and the attendance of the related members) is given below.
+A summary information note is also provided on the previous composition of the Committees, with the related attendance percentages in 2019 until renewal for a three-year period.